 Physician A person who has been educated, trained, and licensed as a physician to practice the art and science of medicine pursuant to the laws and regulations in the locality where the services are rendered.
 Plan representative An authorized employee of DMBA, not a participant's employer.
 Plan service area The geographic area where DMBA offers a specific benefit plan.
+Pre-disability income Regular monthly income, or earned income, from a participating employer in effect on the last day a participant worked before becoming disabled.
 Preauthorization The process to obtain advance approval from the plan administrator before a specific procedure, service, device, supply, or medication is provided.
 Required for certain benefits, it provides guidelines for covered services before payment is made.
 Premium A regular, periodic payment for benefit plan coverage.
-Prescription drug plan (PDP) Medicare.
-A plan offering prescription coverage through a private insurance company, also known as Medicare Part D. Preventive service Care focused on disease prevention and health maintenance.
+Preventive service Care focused on disease prevention and health maintenance.
 Includes immunizations, screening tests, routine exams, some types of counseling, and other services that diagnose disease early to avoid serious health problems.
 Primary plan The plan that first pays the allowable expenses, as if no other medical or dental plan were involved, when a participant is covered by two or more medical or dental plans.
 Prosthesis A device that is surgically inserted or physically attached to the body to restore a bodily function or replace a physical portion of the body.
 Provider Doctor, healthcare professional, laboratory, pharmacy, or healthcare facility acting within the scope of their license or certification under applicable state law (or by Medicare) and who furnish, bill, or are paid for their healthcare services in the normal course of business.
 Qualified change in family status A change in situation-such as getting married, having a baby, or losing health coverage-that can open a Special enrollment period.